-Prior to practicing housing law, Leah launched the Community Economic Development Project at Medgar Evers College (City University of New York) and started a mentoring initiative for young women in the Dominican Republic, where she lived for over a year.
-Her honors and accolades include the 2018 New York Nonprofit Media 40 under 40 Rising Star award, the 2015 Fulbright Specialist award and the NAACP Legal Defense Fund Earl Warren Scholarship.
-She received her J.D. from University of California at Los Angeles (UCLA) School of Law and her B.A. from Vassar College.
+Leah began her career as a journalist at the National Urban League, covering civil rights violations.
+After law school, Leah launched the Community Economic Development Project at Medgar Evers College (City University of New York) to teach executive leadership to emerging nonprofit entrepreneurs in communities of color.
+She is a frequent guest speaker on housing justice at universities including the University of Malta, McGill University Faculty of Law and Duke University.
+Her honors and accolades include the 2019 New York County Lawyers Association Public Service Award, 2018 New York Nonprofit Media 40 under 40 Rising Star award, the 2015 Fulbright Specialist award and the NAACP Legal Defense Fund Earl Warren Scholarship.
+She received her J.D. with a specialization in Critical Race Theory from University of California at Los Angeles (UCLA) School of Law and her B.A. from Vassar College.
 Leah is a native of Brownsville, Brooklyn.